betterwithdata/dnikit/docs/introspectors/data_introspection/dataset_report.rst

     )

 The strategies used in the underlying algorithms can also be modified via the config.
-See :class:`ReportConfig <dnikit.introspectors.ReportConfig>` in the API docs for more details.
+See :class:`ReportConfig <deepview.introspectors.ReportConfig>` in the API docs for more details.

 Description